 * Jack Kemp was a U.S. Congressman, Secretary of Housing and Urban Development, and Republican Nominee for Vice President in 1996.
 He died in May 2009

 * Sen. Edward Kennedy is one of the longest-serving and greatest Senators of all time.
-He has worked tirelessly for health care reform over the last five decades.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+He has worked tirelessly for health care reform over the last five decades.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 * Billie Jean King is known for winning the famous “Battle of the Sexes” tennis match, and championing gender equality issues not only in sports, but in all aspects of life.